 After dodging Trager and making it to the elevator, Trager corners Miles as soon as he activates it.
 Miles has no choice but to grapple with Trager.
-Miles manages to knock him back, and he keeps him pinned into place until he's cut in half by the doors.
+Miles manages to knock him back, and he keeps him pinned into place until he's nearly cut in half by the doors.
 It's the only time in the game that Miles truly fights back, and boy does he make it count.

 Miles is a man with no special abilities, no combat training, no weapons.
 He faces sights that would drive men insane, he's tossed through windows, he has several fingers cut off, he's hounded by a dozen maniacs who would like nothing more than to tear him to pieces and eat him.
 And despite all that, he makes it through the asylum and into the underground facility that's the center of the experiments that were the cause of all the trouble.
 Once there, he's tasked with shutting down the machine keeping alive the person who's actually the Walrider.
 And despite being chased by him, Miles manages to shut down all three segments of the machine, surviving a nearly lethal beating in the process.
 And despite all the abuse he's been through, despite being barely able to stand, Miles gets up and walks out of that room.
 And when greeted by a group of soldiers, even being shot isn't enough to finish Miles off.
 It takes half a clip of ammunition to fully put him down.
 Godspeed, Miles.
 You may be possessed by a ghostly abomination, but damned if you didn't make it hard for them.